Back to School Anxiety Tips

 - Physical symptoms like stomach aches, headaches, fatigue, and insomnia

 One of the toughest things about starting something new is not knowing what to expect.
 Following a daily routine helps to take the guesswork out of the day and lays a foundation your child can count on.
-This includes waking up and going to sleep at the same time every day, doing homework after school, and eating meals at the same time, etc. Just don’t forget to leave time for relaxation, play, and family time.
+This includes waking up and going to sleep at the same time every day, doing homework after school, and eating meals at the same time, etc. Studies show that having a routine is significantly important for children.3 A bedtime routine is associated with enhanced family functioning and improved sleep habits.
+Family routines have also been linked to stronger social skills and academic success.
+Even more, adherence to family routines has been identified as important for family resilience during times of crisis.
+When establishing your family routine, be sure not to forget about making time for relaxation, play, and family time.